-The sports reporter and opinion editor continue tossing a stress ball back and forth, and the lifestyles editor has fallen asleep on the couch.
+The sports reporter and opinion editor continue tossing a stress ball back and forth, and the lifestyles editor fell asleep on the couch.

-Fortunately for them, the meeting is almost over.
-Story pitching is done except for the one section of the paper they all dread – the science section.
+Fortunately, the meeting is almost over.
+Story pitching is done except for the one section they all dread – the science section.

-For this smaller startup paper that strives to try new things and report with integrity, as best they can, finding that story is often a significant challenge.
+For this smaller startup newspaper that strives to try new things and report with integrity, as best as they can, finding that story is a significant challenge.

 Bigger organizations receive regular press releases, publicist emails and other tips for stories.
 But for this startup, they have to spend a lot of time doing their own research.

-The editor-in-chief (EIC) paces in front of a whiteboard, popping open the marker cap and clasping it shut over and over again.
+The editor-in-chief (EIC) paces in front of a whiteboard fidgeting with the marker lid.
 “We need something,” She says.
 “None of us leaves until we have some good story ideas.
 Real ideas.”

 The managing editor, who has already packed up his laptop and cell phone chimes in saying, “let’s just talk about climate change and be done with it.”
 He takes the last gulp of coffee and slings his laptop bag over his shoulder.